This article gives you brief insights on Twitter bots, automation tools, and their features with Python to take your interest to a new level.

-A Twitterbot is a programme that integrates with the Twitter platform and automatically posts, retweets, likes, or follows other users.
+A Twitterbot is a program that integrates with the Twitter platform and automatically posts, retweets, likes or follows other users.
 Twitterbots can be useful via providing intriguing information and updates, that are fun or humorous.

 What Is Tweepy?

 It is an open-source Python package that gives you a very convenient way to access the Twitter API with Python.
 It features a set of classes and methods that represent Twitter’s models, API endpoints that transparently handles various implementation details which includes the following: